 3. Masses Still Prefer Cash

 Although there are a lot of customers in the restaurant business who pay using digital modes, there are significant numbers of customers who still prefer cash.
 This consists of people who either do not know how to manage digital payments or those who chose to pay cash simply out of wish.
 There are a lot of people who still do not have bank accounts including school going children under the age of 18, hence, no credit or debit cards.
-This, however, it not a major concern since if people do wish to eat at your food outlet, they will cooperate and shift to the preferred mode of payment if required.
+While it is not a major concern since if people do wish to eat at your food outlet, they will cooperate and shift to the preferred mode of payment if required; it can make you lose out on potential customers who may not dine at your restaurant because of payment restrictions.
+If your target audience is middle school and high school kids, it makes no sense to go cashless at all.

 4. Erroneous Transactions